huntdatacenter/docs/docs/faq/compute.md

 ## Resources

-### How can I upgrade my compute resources?
+### Can I upgrade my compute resources?

-Your [lab leader](/faq/users/#user-roles) and lab coordinator approves upgrades.
-This includes both upgrades in cpu and memory of individual machines, and supplement of new machines in accordance with our [machine types](https://www.ntnu.edu/mh/huntcloud/cloud-services/hunt-compute).
-Forward upgrade requests to us on [email](/contact).
+Yes, you can.
+Your [lab leader](/faq/users/#user-roles) and lab coordinator approves upgrades both for cpu and memory of individual machines, and supplement of new machines in accordance with our [machine types](https://www.ntnu.edu/mh/huntcloud/cloud-services/hunt-compute).
+Forward upgrade requests to us on [email](/contact) with your lab leader and lab coordinator on cc.

 ### Is my process hitting memory issues?

 See below for descriptions on how to monitor your memory consumption using the `htop` and `time` commands.

-### How can I monitor my resource consumption?
+### Can I monitor my resource consumption?

+Yes.
 You have several options:

 (1) A quick way is to use [HTOP](https://docs.hdc.ntnu.no/working-in-your-lab/technical-tools/htop/) for interactive monitoring of cpu and memory inside individual machines.